Noves/NovesProfileUtils/README.md

 |-----------------------------------------|

 This project is only part of a proof of concept and not production ready!
-It is not tested thoroughly in any way and vital parts of functionality may be missing.
+It is not tested thoroughly in any way and vital parts of functionality are missing.
 Please use upon own responsibility.

 ## Description